Legends of Runeterra: Release and sets

 Many outlets highlighted that the game was both accessible for newcomers to the genre while preserving its depth.
 IGN's Cam Shea awarded the game a 9/10, noting that it managed to maintain its complexity while also streamlining elements from other collectible card games, such as Magic: The Gathering.
 Jason Coles of NME wrote that it "may well be the most accessible card game out there".

 Also of note was the game's generous free-to-play business model, especially in relation to other games in the same genre.
 Giving the game an 85/100, Steven Messner, writing for PC Gamer noted the absence of "booster packs", bundles of cards purchasable with real currency, having been replaced with a generous battle pass system which gives out an abundance of free cards and crafting material every week.
 Messner also mentioned the ease of achieving the maximum level of the battle pass every week.

 Awards

-The game was nominated for Best Mobile Game at The Game Awards 2020.
+Legends of Runeterra was nominated for Best Mobile Game at The Game Awards 2020.
 Apple named it the iPad Game of the Year for 2020.
-It also won the Mobile Game of the Year award at the 24th Annual D.I.C.E.
-Awards in 2021.
+It was also awarded with Mobile Game of the Year by the Academy of Interactive Arts & Sciences at the 24th Annual D.I.C.E.
+Awards.